 The final image:

-If you’re looking for more softbox lighting setup ideas, I’ve put together a collection of our most viewed classes:
+If you’re looking for more softbox lighting setup ideas, be sure to check out: